-Preference will be given to those students who demonstrate good work ethic and attitude across their classes plus an interest in construction.
+There are no entry requirements, however, preference will be given to those students who demonstrate good work ethic and attitude across their classes, an interest in a engineering/metals pathway post school and a sound achievement in mathematics in year 10.

 Due to the nature of this industry, safety is a major consideration.
 To be enrolled in this subject, students must have previously demonstrated safe behaviour in their classes.
-A high-risk activities form must also be completed, signed and returned to the College.
+A high-risk activities form must be completed, signed and returned to the College.
+OnGuard safety training modules must also be completed within the first two weeks of enrolment.